When:

 Before humans

-The Total Solar Eclipse is when the moon passes between the sun and the earth, then steps in front of the sun and casts a shadow on Earthโs surface in a cosmic game of Peek-a-Boo.
+The Total Solar Eclipse is when the moon passes between the sun and the earth, then steps in front of the sun and casts a shadow on Earthβs surface in a cosmic game of Peek-a-Boo.

-Picture a bright sunny day suddenly turning into nighttime, with only the sun’s corona visible โ a ring of light around the black disk of the moon.
-It’s like the moon is giving the sun a “Halo,” but it’s not exactly angelic.
+Picture a bright sunny day suddenly turning into nighttime, with only the sun’s corona visible as a ring of light around the black disk of the moon.

 Some ancient cultures believed solar eclipses were omens of doom or a sign of gods being angry, so they tried to scare away the moon with noise and fire.